 Here’s an idea: Save your energy.
 Cook the cheesecake sous vide at exactly the right temperature.
 Then there’s zero worry about overcooking or cooking too quickly!

 How to Cook Sous Vide Cheesecake

 Since you traditionally cook cheesecake in a water bath, sous vide cooking just makes sense.
-Sous vide cooking involves submerging foods in water bath while a device called an immersion circulator keeps the water at a consistent temperature.
+Sous vide cooking involves submerging foods in a water bath while a device called an immersion circulator keeps the water at a consistent temperature.

 To cook cheesecake sous vide, first mix up the cheesecake base.
 I like to use buttermilk in my mix for some extra tang, but heavy cream is also fine.